codewithfaizan/API-Design/README.md

 ## Name Resources in Plural
 Let's start with our fundamental CRUD endpoints. let's start implementing endpoints for creating, reading, updating and deleting workouts.
+Go to the directory of crossfit-wod-api on the command line and create the below files
 ```bash
 touch src/controllers/workoutController.js